awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

 +  You can't change GRAW mode within a transaction\.
 +  When using GRAW without explicit transactions, each individual query incurs the performance overhead of establishing a globally consistent read view\.
 +  With GRAW enabled, the performance penalty applies to both reads and writes\.
 +  When you use GRAW with explicit transactions, the overhead of establishing a globally consistent view applies once for each transaction, when the transaction starts\.
-Queries executed later in the transaction are as fast as if executed without GRAW\.
+Queries performed later in the transaction are as fast as if run without GRAW\.
 If multiple successive statements can all use the same read view, you can wrap them in a single transaction for a better overall performance\.
 That way, the penalty is only paid once per transaction instead of per query\.

 ### Multi\-Master Clusters and Transactions<a name="aurora-multi-master-transactions"></a>